madetech/cf-deploy/README.md

 if green was deployed, and then you run the task, blue will be deployed, if you run the task again, blue will be deployed again.
-This is because we work out the current deployment based on where your routes are pointing. *This isn't the case for a first time deploy, your routes will be setup to your blue env*.
+This is because we work out the current deployment based on where your routes are pointing. *This isn't the case for a first time deploy, in this case your routes will be setup to your blue env*.

 ### Switch routes over to new production